 Bulk Waste & Special Services

-Bulk trash collections occur on the first and third Wednesday of each month.
-Pickups must be scheduled in advance, and are limited to 25 households a day.
-To request a pickup, residents can call (301) 985-5032, use the My Hyattsville mobile app, or visit www.hyattsville.org/request.
+Hyattsville residents may schedule Bulk trash pick-ups from their residences for items that are too large to fit in regular weekly trash collections.
+Pick-ups occur on the first and third Wednesday of each month.
+Pickups must be scheduled in advance and are limited to 25 households a day.

 - Households are limited to no more than four items per pickup.
 For example; one mattress, one box spring, and two chairs.